isabella232/visualstudiogeeks.github.io/_posts/2018-01-23-github-issues-as-deployment-gate-in-vsts-rm.md

 ![Log Result](../images/screenshots/utkarsh/github-issues-deployment-gate/log-result.png)

-Playing the exmaple forward, once you close all reported issues (based on your search query) as closed, VSTS will proceed with the deployment.
+Playing the example forward, once you close all reported issues (based on your search query) as closed, VSTS will proceed with the deployment.
 And once the release succeeds, you will see the summary like below.

 ![Deployment Gate Success](../images/screenshots/utkarsh/github-issues-deployment-gate/deployment-gate-success.png)